astral-sh/ty/docs/README.md

 ## Getting started
 For a quick guide on getting started, see the top-level [README](../README.md#getting-started).

 ## Installation

 ### Adding ty to your project

-Your project must use git for source control.

 Use [uv](https://github.com/astral-sh/uv) (or your project manager of choice) to add ty as a development dependency: